fahad19/firenze/README.md

 #### Terminologies

-Terminologies for developing with firenze.js can be broken down into a handful of items:
+Terminologies for developing with firenze.js can be broken down into these items:

 * Database
 * Adapter
+* Query
 * Collection
 * Model
 * Behavior